rezaghayedi/Traffic-Sign-Detection-and-Recognition/README.md

   - **GTSDB:** [Kaggle link](https://www.kaggle.com/datasets/safabouguezzi/german-traffic-sign-detection-benchmark-gtsdb)

 - **Note:** In the code, the datasets are already loaded from Google Drive, so there is no need to download them manually.

+## Workflow Overview

+1. **Image Input & Detection:**
+   An input image is provided to the pipeline.
+The **YOLOv8 model** detects and extracts traffic signs from the image by drawing bounding boxes around them.

+2. **Classification:**
+   The cropped traffic signs from YOLO are passed to the **ResNet18 model**, which classifies each sign into its corresponding category.

+3. **Video Processing:**
+   After testing on single images, the pipeline processes videos frame by frame.
+Detected signs are highlighted, and their classes are predicted in real-time, showing the results overlaid on the video.